X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Instruction Tuning Suite

 \section{Instruction Tuning Suite}

 Table \ref{table:datasets_suite} presents a comprehensive list of datasets employed in the instruction tuning process for X-InstructBLIP, accompanied by their corresponding dataset sizes.
-Datasets labeled with $^{\ast\ast}$ have been generated automatically through the round-trip-consistency procedure detailed in section \ref{sec:fine-tuning_datasets} of the main paper, with further information provided in Appendix \ref{app:data_gen}.
+Datasets labeled with $^{\ast\ast}$ have been generated automatically through the round-trip-consistency procedure.
 Datasets marked with $^\text{\textbullet}$ indicate instances of data loss resulting from file corruption or expired links.